Vacancy: Farming Engagement Officer

-Work with us
+Working with us

 Equal Opportunities

-We are working to develop a more inclusive and equal opportunities recruitment process, so please note that an academic degree or equivalent is not an essential requirement for this role.
-We will welcome supporting statements in written format, short film format, or voice recordings.
+We aim for an inclusive and equal opportunities recruitment process, and we welcome applications from everyone.
+Each role has specific requirements – and an academic degree or equivalent is not always an essential requirement.
+We will accept supporting statements in written format, short film format, or voice recordings.
 All supporting statements will be considered equally.
-Whatever your method, please ensure that you demonstrate your skills, experience, and suitability – and why you want the job.
+Whatever your method, please ensure that you clearly demonstrate your skills, experience, and suitability – and why you want the job.
+We welcome applications from people who are from ethnically diverse backgrounds or who are living with health conditions or disabilities.

 Diversity Statement